-In the light of the above proviso, the then state Commission that is APERC had formulated the Regulation No. 2 of 2005 to facilitate open access facility for the applicants willing to avail open access from the intrastate transmission or distribution network.
-The said regulations are adopted by Commission vide Regulation No. 1 of 2014.
-The regulation is applicable for the state of Telangana.
+The State Commission that is APERC in pursuance of section 42 (3) of the Act, 2003 had formulated the Regulation No. 2 of 2005 to facilitate open access facility for the applicants willing to avail open access from the intrastate transmission or distribution network and Regulation No. 2 of 2006 (Interim Balancing and Settlement Code for Open Access Transactions).
+The said Regulations are adopted by the Commission vide Regulation 1 of 2014.
+The regulations is applicable for the state of Telangana.

 ii.
-It is stated that the then APERC has issued Regulation No. 2 of 2005, determining the terms and conditions for open access.
+It is stated that the then APERC has issued Regulation 2 of 2005, determining the terms and conditions for open access.
 Clause (5) of Regulation No. 2 of 2005 deals with nodal agency which is the processing entity.
 The same reads as follows: